corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Security and Encryption.md

 	- SSL certificates help with encryption (HTTPS)
 	- Encryption in flight ensures no MITM (man in the middle attack) can happen
 - SSE at rest
-	- Data is encrypted after being received by the server, and decrypted before sent
+	- Data is exncrypted after being received by the server, and decrypted before sent
 	- The encryption / decryption keys must be managed somewhere and the server must have access to it
 - CSE
 	- Data is encrypted by client and never decrypted by the server but by a receiving client